Beyer Blinder Belle, INC Architecture and Design, Lubrano Ciavarra, Stonehill Taylor

-The iconic Eero Ssarinen TWA Terminal at JFK airport is being brought back to life as a destination hotel, restaurant complex and conference center.
-The addition of the two hotel structures along with recent airport infrastructure has changed the context of the landmark structure.
+The iconic Eero Ssarinen TWA Terminal at JFK airport has been brought back to life as a destination hotel, restaurant complex and conference center.
+The addition of the two hotel structures along with recent airport infrastructure has changed the context of the landmark Flight Center.

-MNLA is designing the landscape to preserve unobstructed views of the signature building profile while integrating pedestrian and vehicular access to the terminal’s original entry.
+MNLA designed the landscape to preserve unobstructed views of the signature building profile while integrating pedestrian and vehicular access to the terminal’s original entry.
 New landscaped spaces are created between the hotel wings and terminal using simple, strong forms derived from the terminal’s details.
-The centerpiece is the historic tarmac that flanked by the original flight tubes within which sits a reconstructed Constellation plane repurposed as a restaurant and bar.
+The centerpiece is the historic tarmac that is flanked by the original flight tubes within which sits the reconstructed Connie, an original TWA plane restored and repurposed as a restaurant and bar.

 The TWA Flight Center, also known as the Trans World Flight Center, opened in 1962 as the original terminal designed by Eero Saarinen for Trans World Airlines at New York City's John F. Kennedy International Airport.